 The core of our evidence-based therapy program is dialectical behavior therapy (DBT).
 It’s a form of therapy that has been tested and proven to help not only substance use disorders but also anxiety, depression, eating disorders, and post-traumatic stress disorder (PTSD).

 The four main sections of a DBT program are: practicing mindfulness, distress tolerance, emotional regulation, and interpersonal effectiveness.
 Each of these focuses on an aspect of your thoughts and emotions and looks at how your choices are influenced by and impact the world around you.

 Evening Intensive Outpatient Program (IOP)

-Once detox has finished and your recovery is continuing on, depending on your clinical assessment, you may need to visit for our Intensive Outpatient Program (IOP).
-These are sessions that take place Monday through Friday, from 5:30 p.m. to 8:30 p.m.
+Once detox has finished and your recovery is continuing, depending on your clinical assessment, you may need to visit our meth rehab for our intensive outpatient program (IOP).
+These are sessions that take place Monday through Friday from 5:30 pm to 8:30 pm.

 These are visits that offer both individual and group therapy, plus psychiatric services and medical assessments for how well any medication you may be taking is working.
 The benefit of the evening IOP treatment is your visits are spaced out across multiple days, and after your meth addiction treatment, you go home.

 Find Hope and Healing in Our Mississippi Meth Addiction Treatment Center